-- The applicant's Transport Assessment and Environmental Statement contain several incorrect or misleading statements in relation to the sustainable transport accessibility of the site.
-They downplay the need for off-site improvements to enable sustainable transport.
-The Trust considers they should be afforded little weight in assessing compliance with planning policies. - The application does not "give priority first to pedestrian and cycle movements" (NPPF para.
-112) or incorporate "convenient, safe and high quality ... pedestrian and cycle routes" (CDP Policy 5). - In the design of pedestrian and cycle access within the site, several aspects of the application do not have regard to the policies of the County Durham Strategic Cycling and Walking Delivery Plan (CDP Policy 21) nor does the design reflect current national guidance (NPPF para.
-110c). - It is not clear which routes will be accessible to cyclists: the submitted documents are contradictory and allow at least four different interpretations.
-Good cycle access is key to delivering sustainable travel options as the Transport Assessment demonstrates that most amenities are beyond the 2km walking distance. - The arrangements for car parking are inflexible and wasteful of land, and thereby do not reflect current national guidance including the National Design Guide and the National Model Design Code (NPPF para.
+- The application does not "give priority first to pedestrian and cycle movements" (NPPF para.
+112) or incorporate "convenient, safe and high quality ... pedestrian and cycle routes" (CDP Policy 5).
+Pedestrian and cycle routes are mainly round the periphery, are more suitable for leisure use than for travel, and do not have priority at crossings. - In the design of pedestrian and cycle access within the site, several aspects of the application do not have regard to the policies of the County Durham Strategic Cycling and Walking Delivery Plan (CDP Policy 21) nor does the design reflect current national guidance (NPPF para.
+110c). - The arrangements for car parking are inflexible and wasteful of land, and thereby do not reflect current national guidance including the National Design Guide and the National Model Design Code (NPPF para.

 110c) or realise opportunities for net environmental gains (NPPF para.
+104).

-104). - It is stated that cycle storage for house types without garages is to be provided via garden sheds, which are more vulnerable to theft than purpose-built storage. - The development misses an opportunity to provide no-car or low-car housing coupled with overnight use of the Park and Ride car park for residential use.
+- The development misses an opportunity to provide no-car or low-car housing coupled with overnight use of the Park and Ride car park for residential use.
 Only a single car club space is envisaged.
-Reducing the in-curtilage provision of car parking and greater encouragement of shared ownership would help support the requirements of the Building for Life SPD paragraphs 4.1-4.5 and 11.5.

-- Space for internal bus stops (e.g. shelters and minimum 3m width footway) has not been allocated on the link road from the A691 to the B6532. - There is no proposal for a safe crossing of the A691 to access the westbound bus stop. - The developer's proposals for cycling/walking links to Framwellgate Moor School are welcomed, but without addressing the crossing of the Blackie Boy roundabout they will have limited impact.
-Various design details could be improved. - Without cycling and walking interventions on routes towards the city centre (e.g. Aykley Heads) key "opportunities to promote walking, cycling and public transport" have not been "identified and pursued" (NPPF paragraph 104) - The Travel Plan target for car trip reduction is not ambitious enough, with the initial target substantially exceeding the car trip rates for neighbouring Framwellgate Moor.
+Reducing the in-curtilage provision of car parking and greater encouragement of shared ownership would help support the requirements of the Building for Life SPD paragraphs 4.1-4.5 and 11.5. - There is no proposal for a safe crossing of the A691 to access the westbound bus stop. - The developer's proposals for cycling/walking links to Framwellgate Moor School are welcomed, but without addressing the crossing of the Blackie Boy roundabout they will have limited impact.
+Various design details could be improved. - The Travel Plan target for car trip reduction is not ambitious enough, with the initial target substantially exceeding the car trip rates for neighbouring Framwellgate Moor.
 The measures proposed for encouraging sustainable travel are inadequate.
 The Trust's evidence in the appendix suggests an initial car driver target of 66% reducing to 63% over five years.